FAQ

 -

-You must be a Registered NZILA Landscape Architect for at least 2 years, with time and willingness to guide a candidate.
-Read the Mentor guidance, agree meeting cadence, and support evidence sign-off.
+You must be a Registered NZILA Landscape Architect for at least two years, with time and willingness to guide a candidate.
+Read the mentor guidance, agree meeting cadence, and support evidence sign-off.

-Sponsors are Registered NZILA members who know the applicant’s work and attest to professional ability, character, methods of practice and New Zealand context.
-Some pathways require two sponsors, and G10+ includes a Sponsor citation.
+Sponsors are registered NZILA members who know the applicant’s work and attest to professional ability, character, methods of practice and Aotearoa New Zealand context.
+Some pathways require two sponsors, and G10+ includes a sponsor citation.

 -